-These were the words I heard whispered into my heart as I drove in silence.
-Silence, because when life gets busy, I’ll turn the radio in the car off.
-The silence offers an opportunity for me to chat with Jesus - and for me to better hear His voice.
+These were the words whispered into my heart as I drove in silence.
+Silence, because when life gets busy, I’ll turn the radio off as I drive, creating an opportunity for me to chat with Jesus and better hear His voice.

 What?
 What relationship?!
 I questioned.

-Now I should tell you that just a few days prior to this car ride I had read in Genesis 22 about the Lord calling Abraham to sacrifice his son, Isaac.
+Now I should tell you that a few days prior to this car ride I had read in Genesis 22 about the Lord calling Abraham to sacrifice his son, Isaac.
 In response I had directly asked God to reveal to me the things in my life that I’ve been holding too tightly.
 The things He wants me to offer up.
 To surrender.
 To sacrifice.
-(Now I had heard others say that God’s always willing to answer these sorts of questions.
-Apparently it’s true!
-We just have to be quiet and wait for His answer.)
+(Now I had heard that God is always willing to answer these sorts of questions, and apparently it’s true - as long as we provide Him with a quiet space to respond and patiently anticipate His answer.)

-I had assumed He would again remind me that I need to let go of my desire to always be in control.
-(I’ve realized this is a recurring issue for me.)
+I had assumed He would again remind me that I need to let go of my desire for control.
 Or my desire to always be right.
 (Why, hello, pride!
 I see you’ve crept back in!).

 I guess this will make more sense if I start at the beginning…